- Scenic Exploration

 - Price from

-Summary : Meet people in the fascinating Inuit culture and explore the stunning land they inhabit.
+Summary : Meet people of Inuit culture and explore the stunning land they inhabit.
 Only accessible by boat, the small settlements give you a genuine picture of Greenlandic life.
 Go on walks in areas rich in Arctic flora and fauna while enjoying spectacular scenery as the Midnight Sun provides a stunning backdrop for the voyage.
-Experience Greenland from the comfort of a spacious exploration vessel that typically holds 318 passengers, but carries only 200 to the Arctic.
-By Zodiac, on foot, or from the Fram’s observation deck, there are endless opportunities to take in Greenland's scenic views.
+Experience Greenland from the comfort of a spacious exploration vessel, by Zodiac, or on foot – the opportunities are endless to take in Greenland's scenic views.

 Activities : Birding, Culture, Hiking